Gusabary/SAIL/Notes/English.md

   Because in the freshmen year, I didn't pay much attention into my academic studies.
 I just enjoyed the release from high school.
 So I was ranked around 50%.

   The turning point was at the first semester of my sophomore year.
 Our teacher held a class meeting and he asked us what our future plan is.
 He listed four choices, graduate recommedation, taking exams for graduate school, going abroad for further study and taking a job directly.
 And that was my first time to consider this kind of question seriously and I was shocked that I hadn't had any plan or consideration about this so since then I gradually paid more and more attention to my academic studies, met a senior who really taught me a lot and joined our lab in last summer, where I met many nice friends.
-In the recent two years, my academic ranking is about top fifteen.
+In the recent two years, my academic ranking is about top ten.

 + **Why is the academic result in junior year is not better than sophomore year?**